maoyama/Changes/README.md

-# Tempo - GUI Git Client
+# Changes - GUI Git Client

 A Mac app that is a GUI Git client, written in SwiftUI and AppKit.
 Tempo.app replaces CLI-based Git operations with a Mac-specific, clear GUI.